rsperl/docker-example/README.md

 ## Overview of Using Docker

+#### docker host

+* Docker images are similar to raw/iso/ami files.
+A docker container is similar to a running VM.
+The first is a template, the second is an instance of the template.
+* Since docker requires certain Linux kernel features, using docker on Mac and Windows requires running a small VM in something like VirtualBox.
+* You may then use the docker client natively from your mac or pc to communicate to the docker host vm.

 #### Build the image

 An image is build from a Dockerfile, which

 * Identifies a base image (i.e, ubuntu, centos, debian)
 * Software to be installed
 * How the image is then configured